 Next, is ROBS, or Rollover for Business Startup.
 This involves rolling over retirement funds into a new 401(k) plan which would invest in the business.
 It can be quite complicated, and actually, is not needed in Kevin’s situation.

 That leaves the loan option.
 You are allowed to borrow up to $50,000 or 50% of your 401(k) balance, whichever is less.
 Kevin can borrow the $45,000 he needs to start his business.
-He must adhere to the loan stipulations, which are generally repayments must be made at least quarterly and at an interest rate of at least Prime (a low 3.25% right now).
+He must adhere to the loan stipulations, which are generally repayments must be made at least quarterly and at an interest rate of at least Prime (a low 3.50% as of March 28, 2022).
 If Kevin is self-employed, he can set up a Solo 401(k), borrow the funds and buy his business.

 Question 2 from Zack P in Madison, WI: The price of Bitcoin is skyrocketing – what do you think about using some retirement funds to buy?